 Abstract

 Fluorescence micrographs naturally exhibit darkening around the edges (vignetting), which makes seamless stitching challenging.
 When vignetting is not corrected, the stitched image will have visible seams where the individual images (tiles) overlap, introducing a systematic error that makes segmentation and morphometric analysis challenging.
 While multiple methods exist to correct for vignetting, there currently is a lack of an open-access tool for researchers that robustly handles large 2D immunofluorescence-based mosaic images.
-Here, we develop and validate a the QuickStitch tool, which applies a recursive normalization stitching algorithm to stitch large-tissue immunofluorescence-based mosaics without incurring vignetting seams.
+Here, we develop and validate the QuickStitch tool, which applies a recursive normalization stitching algorithm to stitch large-tissue immunofluorescence-based mosaics without incurring vignetting seams.
 We demonstrate how the image processing pipeline is shown to work with tissues of differing size, morphology, and intensity, and requires no specific information about the imaging system.
 The vignetting correction tool is provided as open-source tool that is both user friendly and extensible to incorporation into existing image processing pipelines.
 This enables studies that require accurate segmentation and analysis of high-resolution datasets when parameters of interest include both cellular-level phenomenon and larger tissue-level regions of interest.

 INTRODUCTION